Self-Healing Production Agent¶

 Auto-merge without review converts a reliability pattern into a liability: an agent with write access to production and no approval step.

-Scope Boundaries¶
+Scope boundaries¶

 This pattern handles post-deploy regression detection and remediation.
 It does not: